loginov-rocks/BluetoothTerminal/README.md

 [BluetoothTerminal] Device (address "bc:d0:74:45:13:36") was disconnected.
 ```

-When a message is received that is longer than the receive buffer size (including the receive separator), the oldest
+When a message is received and it is longer than the receive buffer size (including the receive separator) configured,
-data will be discarded with the following log message:
+the oldest data will be discarded with the following log message:

 ```
 [BluetoothTerminal] Device (address "bc:d0:74:45:13:36") has written 20 bytes into the characteristic.